... ...

 Picture: Assign Door Storage Bin and SCU

-Goods Movement Bin Determination in Inbound Delivery
+Goods Movement Bin Determination in the Inbound Delivery

 5. Assign Staging Area to Warehouse Door